 Reason why, Treeworld has put together the information on drought tolerance of trees and shrubs in their inventory and listed it in the species descriptions as low, medium or high.
 Additionally, some trees have labels as low to medium and others as medium to high.
 Although, in certain instances drought tolerance of a tree is simply not known.

 But over 100 trees in the Treeworld inventory are under the consideration to have high drought tolerance.
-Among them are the Acacia spp.; the Geigers (Cordia spp.); the Stoppers (Eugenia spp.); Crepe Myrtles (Lagerstroemia spp.) and the Tabebuia spp.
+Among our trees that are drought tolerant are: the Acacia spp.; the Geigers (Cordia spp.); the Stoppers (Eugenia spp.); Crepe Myrtles (Lagerstroemia spp.) and the Tabebuia spp.
 Another 60 Treeworld trees possess moderate drought tolerance.
 Examples are the Pink Cassia and others (Cassia spp.); the Lignum Vitaes (Guaiacum spp.); the Privets (Ligustrum spp.) and Bay Trees (Pimenta spp)

 Finally, for more information or if you need a specific tree or size contact us!